 - olive oil

-- ½ - 1 pint Yellow Cherry tomatoes, quartered
+- ½ – 1 pint yellow cherry tomatoes quartered

-- 4-6 cloves of garlic, minced well
+- 4-6 cloves garlic minced well

-- 2 TBL olive oil
+- 2 tablespoons olive oil

-- Salt & Pepper to taste (careful not to over salt)
+- Salt & Pepper to taste careful not to over salt

 Instructions